Public Accessibility & Communication Initiative

 The Computer/Electronic Accommodations Program (CAP) Public Accessibility & Communication (PAC) Initiative provides reasonable accommodations and assistive technology to increase access to federal programs and services for federal employees and members of the general public with disabilities.
 Assistive technologies are provided to agencies to ensure that members of the public and customers with disabilities have access to direct onsite services.
 Specific examples of agency locations for PAC accommodations include:

-- Customer service centers, such as passport offices, parks or forest stations, and other services accessed by civilians for government services;
+- Customer service centers, such as passport offices, parks or forest stations, and other services accessed by civilians for government services; and,

 - Federal employment and training centers to ensure access throughout the recruitment and employment experience for employees and applicants with disabilities.